WillHanighen/iCottageS-Server-Utils/README.md

 ## Support

-For support, please open an issue on the GitHub repository or contact the developer directly.
+For support, please open an issue on the GitHub repository or contact me directly.